carolus4/carolus4.github.io/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 ---
 layout: post
-title: Learning directly from Large Models (a technical exploration)
+title: Learning directly from Large Models
 excerpt: This is surprisingly quick, and speed of experimentation is magical.
 A practical look at our hackathon project.
 image: "/images/list-page/learning-from-llms-generated-image.webp"
 ---